jrwalk16/FinalTicTacToe/README.md

 The program uses HTML, CSS and JavaScript.
-The
+I solved for the winner by setting up && operators for all winning combinations.
+If one of the conditions is met the program alerts which player, X or O, wins the game.
+The last if statement in the checkBoard checks for a tie.
+It counts the moves until 9 and if none of the winning combinations is met the players are alerted of a tie.
+The conditions are checked by the program adding X or O to an empty array then checking if 3 symbols make up a row.